m-lamonaca/programming-notes/Bash/Bash Commands.md

 shellcheck FILE  # shell linter

 xargs [COMMAND]  # build and execute command lines from standard input
-# xargs reads items form the standard input, delimites by blanks or newlines, and executes the COMMAND one or more times with the items as argumests
+# xargs reads items form the standard input, delimited by blanks or newlines, and executes the COMMAND one or more times with the items as arguments
-watch [OPTIONS] COMMAND  # execute a program periodically, showing output fullscreen watch -n SECONDS COMMAND  # execute command every SECONDS seconds (no less than 0.1 seconds)
+watch [OPTIONS] COMMAND  # execute a program periodically, showing output full-screen watch -n SECONDS COMMAND  # execute command every SECONDS seconds (no less than 0.1 seconds)
 ```